-- Dresses are not required to have a fold over collar.
-Skirts and dresses must be at least length of shorts must be no more than a dollar bill width above the middle of the kneecap while standing.
+- Dresses are not required to have a collar.
+Skirts and dresses must be no more than a dollar bill width above the middle of the kneecap while standing.

 - Dress shoes and dress sandals are required (no tennis shoes).

-- Attire can neither be too tight or too lose, it must fit appropriately with modesty in mind.
+Attire can neither be too tight or too loose, it must fit appropriately with modesty in mind.

 - Shirts must be full button-up and tucked in.

-- Jackets or Sweaters may be worn over the shirt and tie.
+- Sweaters may be worn over the shirt and tie.

 - Dress pants are required (no denim or colored denim).

 - Dress styled shoes are required (non tennis shoes).